The multiple holomorph of split metacyclic $p$-groups: Counting residue classes of admissible triplets

 In this section, we shall prove Theorem \ref{main thm}.
-First, by Proposition \ref{abd prop} we know that the $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$ are exactly the $\Gamma_{a,b,d}$ for $(a,b,d)$ ranging over all admissible triplet.
-Also the definition of $\Gamma_{a,b,d}$ is uniquely determined by the class of $(a,b,d)$ modulo
+First, by Proposition \ref{abd prop}, we know that the $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$ are exactly the $\Gamma_{a,b,d}$ for $(a,b,d)$ ranging over all admissible triplets.
+Clearly, the definition of $\Gamma_{a,b,d}$ is uniquely determined by the class of $(a,b,d)$ modulo

 because of (\ref{abd orders}).
 With Corollaries \ref{T(G) cor} and \ref{iso cor}, we then deduce that